-DoorDash is America’s biggest food delivery platform with more than 56% market share, and globally, the world’s 2nd biggest.
+DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

-Although there exists tons of other food apps/platforms which deliver restaurant food to customers, DoorDash has managed to carve a unique niche for itself in this hyper-competitive market by doing just one thing: Delighting its customers, consistently.
+Although there exist tons of other food apps/platforms which deliver restaurant food to customers, DoorDash has managed to carve a unique niche for itself in this hyper-competitive market by doing just one thing: Delighting its customers consistently.

-How has 9-year-old DoorDash been able to delight its customers and their vendors, consistently?
-What magic recipes have been used to understand their customers and decode their needs and resolve their pain points?
+How has 12-year-old DoorDash been able to delight its customers and their vendors consistently?
+What magic recipes have been used to understand their customers and decode their needs, and resolve their pain points?

 The answer lies in Machine Learning and Optimization Models.